Contact Us

 Types of User Research

-There are different ways to conduct user research.
+There are different ways to conduct your research.

 You might do qualitative research, like interviews and focus groups, where you gather more in-depth customer feedback from a smaller group of users.